rewiringamerica/embed.rewiringamerica.org/README.md

  * Add unit tests, run in CI.
  * How do we handle versioning?
  * Work with Zuplo to add `origin` configs to API keys and prevent use of API keys outside specific hosts.
+ * Generate types (and API client?) automatically from OpenAPI file.

 Optimizations:
  * Add support for caching results in localStorage.